thuml/depyf/docs/opt_tutorial.rst

 This is the code that ``torch.compile`` generates to check whether the function's input remains valid for the compiled function.
 However, many of these checks are overly conservative.
 For example, ``L['self'].fs[0].i == 0`` checks that ``self.fs[0].i`` is still ``0``, even though our code doesn't modify this value.

+Remember from the :doc:`walk_through`, that ``torch.compile`` is a just-in-time compiler.
+It means all the above checks are executed every time we call the function, introducing significant overhead.

 Optimizing the Code
 -------------------